somecreep32/whatIsSTL/README.md

         std::cout << *i << " ";

 }
 ```
+This means that if needed, the vector can hold more than 5 values or less than 5 values if necessary.
+In the example above, it displays how many species of bear fight over 1 single twinkie.
+Vectors are much more useful in cases during situations where outputs are not guarenteed to be exact results.

 **Maps in STL:**
 Maps within STL are associative containers that 'map' data and store in an order.